matomo-org/developer-documentation/docs/3.x/content-tracking.md

 ---
 # Content Tracking

-**Content tracking** allows you to track interaction with the content of a web page or application.
+**Content tracking** ([see user guide](https://matomo.org/docs/content-tracking/)) allows you to track interaction with the content of a web page or application.

 For example, you could use content tracking to measure how often a specific ad was displayed on your website or how often it was clicked.

 This feature is not only limited to ads or images, you can use it for any kind of HTML content.

 ## Vocabulary